 I love the classic look of riding boots for chilly-weather travels.
 As a bonus, they add extra warmth to legs, which is great if you plan to be outside or long stretches of time (like exploring Christmas markets).
 The only downside is the extra room they take in your suitcase (I stuff my boots with socks and tee shirts to save on space).

 I love these gorgeous Aquatalia black riding boots.
 Their boot shafts are cut on the slimmer side so they’re a great option for slender calves (and have an elastic panel for a precise fit).
 Boots usually look like golashes on my skinny calves so I’m always on the look out for slim styles.

 Best travel riding boots for average calves

-La Canadienne is one of my favorite brands for comfortable shoes and boots– like these beautiful riding boots.
+La Canadienne is one of my favorite brands for comfortable shoes and boots– like these beautiful black riding boots.
 These buckles though ensure a more custom fit.

 Best travel riding boots for wider calves

 Sam Edelman has great riding boot options at every price point and different calf widths– perfect for travel or just lots of walking.